Media Queries 2+

 # Media Types

 Media types describe the category of the device.
-Except when using the not or only logical operators, where the media type must be included, the media type is optional at other times.
+Except when using the not or only logical operators, where the media type must be included, the media type is optional.
 The currently supported media types for JS applications are as follows:

 # Media Features

-Media feature expressions are entirely optional and are responsible for testing whether these features or characteristics exist and what their values are.
+Media feature expressions are entirely optional and are responsible for testing whether these features or characteristics are present and what their values are.

 Each media feature expression must be enclosed in parentheses.